tdg5/stats-learning-notes/chapter-03-linear-regression.md

 predictor's values are well within the expected range, but that is unusual in terms of the combination of the full set of predictors.

-To qualify an observations leverage, the leverage statistic can be computed.
+To qualify an observation's leverage, the leverage statistic can be computed.

 A large leverage statistic indicates an observation with high leverage.